RM-Terrell/cibo/README.md

 ## Terminal UI based

-Built on GO, Bulbbletea, and plotly.js for the web UI, CIBO is a terminal first application for analyzing stock data.
+Built on GO, Bubbletea, and plotly.js for the web UI, CIBO is a terminal first application for analyzing stock data.

 ![TUI](./docs/images/tui.png)